 The Financial Action Task Force (FATF)’s 2019 amendment to their Recommendation 16 on Wire Transfers has heralded in a new era and challenges in the regulatory-compliant ownership of virtual assets.
 Prior to this, the crypto industry has in recent years been trying to clean up its own backyard through self-regulation measures, adopting Anti-Money-Laundering (AML) and Combating-Financing-of-Terrorism (CFT) policies prevalent in traditional finance to keep regulators at bay.

 Chief among these are Know-Your-Customer (KYC) and Know-Your-Transaction (KYT) verifications, which respectively reveal the real identities behind registered user accounts and dubious cryptocurrency transmittals.

-Many observers now believe that the FATF’s Recommendation 16, also colloquially called the Crypto Travel Rule as it mimics the U.S’ Banking Secrecy Act’s Travel Rule, supersedes the industry’s AML/KYC and KYT efforts.
+Many observers now believe that the FATF’s Recommendation 16, also colloquially called the FATF Travel Rule as it mimics the Travel Rule of the United States’ Banking Secrecy Act (BSA), supersedes the industry’s AML/KYC and KYT efforts.
 Is this an accurate assessment though?
 This article compares and contrasts these two regulatory mechanisms and reviews their relationship.